 The balances of clearing accounts, credit and debit are offset as long as it has the contractual right to offset amounts recognized, there is an intention to settle on a net basis, realize the asset and settle the liability simultaneously.
-The clearing accounts are shown under the financial statement caption "Accounts receivable, net" or "Other accounts payable", as appropriate.
+The clearing accounts are shown under the financial statement caption "Accounts receivable, net" or "Creditors on settlement of transactions", as appropriate.